 If you are concerned about your balance or are becoming less mobile there are Stay Strong Stay Steady community classes available across the county.
 Or, Somerset Activity and Sports Partnership run a range of classes and activities to suit all abilities.

-You can also find useful information about preventing falls on NHS Choices or information about keeping your bones healthy and strong from the Osteoporosis Society.
+You can also find useful information about preventing falls on the NHS website or information about keeping your bones healthy and strong from The Royal Osteoporosis Society.

 Back to top